unoplatform/uno/doc/articles/uno-publishing-desktop-macos-advanced.md

 ### Trimming

-App bundles that are distributed should be self-contained applications that depends only on the OS to execute.
+App bundles that are distributed should be self-contained applications that depend only on the OS to execute.
 However bundling the dotnet runtime, base class libraries and Uno Platform libraries produce a rather large application size.

 To reduce the size of the app bundle you can enable dotnet's [trimming](https://learn.microsoft.com/en-us/dotnet/core/deploying/trimming/trimming-options#enable-trimming) when publishing the app, using `-p:PublishTrimmed=true`.
 The full command from the CLI would be: